kubeflow/blog/_posts/2025-07-15-fraud-detection-e2e.md

 ### Pushing Images

 After building, push the images to a container registry accessible by your Kubernetes cluster.
-Update the image references in your pipeline or manifests as needed.
+Update the image references in your pipeline as needed.

 ## The Kubeflow Pipeline